Sayantan-dev1003/Automated-Multi-Disease-Detection-from-Chest-X-Rays/README.md

 **Clinical Rationale:**
 Screening tools must minimize false negatives.
 A lower threshold identifies subtle or early abnormalities, but results should be correlated with expert radiology review.

 ---

+## 🔍 Model Interpretability with Multi-Class Grad-CAM

+This API supports **on-demand multi-class Grad-CAM visualization** for all detected thoracic disease categories.
+Simply set the `explain` query parameter when calling `/predict`:

+- If `?explain=1` is provided, each detected class in the response includes a Grad-CAM heatmap.
+- Heatmaps are returned as base64 PNGs for immediate GUI/app display.
+- Helps clinicians, researchers, and developers interpret which image regions most influenced each prediction.

+> **Note:** Grad-CAM maps are for research/interpretation only—not a diagnostic.
+Always corroborate with radiologist review.

+---